The STDyn-SLAM: A stereo vision and semantic segmentation approach for SLAM in dynamic outdoor environments: Conclusion

 \section{Conclusion}

 This work presents the STDyn-SLAM system for outdoor and even indoor environments where dynamic objects are present.
 The STDyn-SLAM is based on images captured by a stereo pair for 3D reconstruction of scenes, where the possible dynamic objects are discarded from the map; this allows a trustworthy point cloud.

-A disadvantage of the point cloud is the range of reconstruction because the range of mapping is less to 100 meters; this is due to the cameras' limitations.
-On the other hand, the system capability for computing a reconstruction and localization in real-time depends on the processing power of the computer since a GPU is necessary to support the processing.
+The system capability for computing a reconstruction and localization in real-time depends on the computer's processing power since a GPU is necessary to support the processing.
 However, with a medium-range computer, the algorithms work correctly

-In the future, we plan to implement an optical flow approach based on the last generation of neural networks to improve the detection of dynamic objects.
+In the future, we plan to implement an optical flow approach based on the last generation of neural networks to improve dynamic object detection.
 The implementation of neural networks allows replacing classic methods such as geometric constraints.
 Furthermore, we plan to increase the size of the 3D map to reconstruct larger areas and obtained longer reconstructions of the scenes.
-In addition, the next step is the implementation of the algorithm in an aerial manipulator constructed in the lab.
+The next step is implementing the algorithm in an aerial manipulator constructed in the lab.